KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_specular/README.md

 | 4%          | 0.5               | 1.5      |
 | 8%          | 1                 | 1.788789 |

 As shown in the table, the constant 0.08 corresponds to an index of refraction of 1.788789.
-By setting `ior` in `KHR_materials_ior` to this value, the behavior of `specularColorFactor` becomes identical to `reflectanceFactor`.
+By setting `ior` in `KHR_materials_ior` to this value, the behavior of `specularColorFactor` becomes identical to `reflectanceFactor` (the RGB components are equal).
 In JSON:

 ```json
 {